cmwshang/crunchy-docdynamo-postgres-operator/doc/output/markdown/DESIGN.md

 ```
 kubectl get pod -o wide
 ```
-When you scale up a Cluster and add a replica, the scaling will take into account the use of "--node-name" If it sees that a cluster was created with a specific node name, then the replica Deployment will add an affinity rule to attempt to schedule the replica on a different node than the node the primary is schedule on.
+When you scale up a Cluster and add a replica, the scaling will take into account the use of "--node-name".
+If it sees that a cluster was created with a specific node name, then the replica Deployment will add an affinity rule to attempt to schedule the replica on a different node than the node the primary is schedule on.
 This gets you a simple for of High Availability so that your primary and replicas will not live on the same Kube node.

 ## Debugging